render-engine/render-engine/docs/docs/contributing/pages.md

 ## Users use the public systems use the private

 It's important to note that while public attributes are used by users, private attributes are used by the system.
 For example, the `Page._content` attribute is used by the system to build the `str` value of the page.
-This means that while the user may change the value of `Page.content`, the system has the ability to return a different value based on teh `Page._content` property.
+This means that while the user may change the value of `Page.content`, the system has the ability to return a different value based on the `Page._content` property.

 For Example: